Chris Sutton: Lincoln City

 Sutton was interviewed in January 2009 by Inverness Caledonian Thistle for the post of manager, but was unsuccessful.
 On 28 September 2009, Sutton was appointed manager of League Two side Lincoln City, succeeding Peter Jackson who was dismissed earlier in the month.
 Despite having no managerial experience, Sutton was preferred to more than 70 other applicants.
 Caretaker manager Simon Clark would take charge of the following day's game, with Sutton and assistant Ian Pearce to take over the day after.

 Sutton's first game as manager came at Sincil Bank against Aldershot Town on 3 October 2009.
 Lincoln were victorious through a second half Sergio Torres goal to give Sutton a winning start in management.
 Sutton took Lincoln to the FA Cup third round for the first time since 1999, but lost 4–0 to Premier League outfit Bolton Wanderers.
 Football League survival was confirmed on 24 April 2010 when Sutton guided the Imps to a 1–0 victory over promotion-chasing Bury at Sincil Bank, with two games remaining.
 Sutton left his post as Lincoln manager on 29 September due to family reasons.

 Media career

 Sutton acted as a main co-commentator, including on all of Celtic FC's UEFA Champions League games, alongside either Rob MacLean or Rory Hamilton for TNT Sports, leaving in 2023 to join Sky Sports, again working as pundit and co-commentator for the channels Scottish football coverage.
 He also works as a pundit and co-commentator for BBC Radio 5 Live and BBC Sport.
 He also presents 606 for BBC Radio 5 Live, currently alongside Robbie Savage.
 In January 2015, Sutton attracted criticism for saying that Celtic's Scottish League Cup semi-final against Rangers would be "so one-sided" that Celtic "could win it blindfolded".
+Celtic scored twice in the first 31 minutes as the game finished 2-0.